 Barney Old Coyote

 - WAY OF THE WARRIOR: Phenocia Bauerle, editor, Univ. of Nebraska Press, 2003.
 Barney translated these Crow stories from the Crow language to English.
 Formally adopted by the Crow Tribe.
-First book written by a Crow tribal member to be accepted by the tribe.
+The first book was written by a Crow tribal member to be accepted by the tribe.

 - FRED E. MILLER: photographer of THE CROWS, Nancy Fields O’Conner assembled catalog, Carnan VidFilm, 1985.
 Barney identified pictures in the collection and consulted in the writing.